Fields of Study - Dance

 Dance Administrators manage a dance company or a dance theater, work for an arts council, market dance products, and/or handle public relations.
 The BA degree with a minor in courses in business marketing and management courses as well as communication courses are helpful in developing skills as a dance administrator.

-Dance Historians study the history of dance and its importance to and functions in society.
-Historians study, research, discusses and writes papers, articles and books about dance in different cultures and time periods.
-They also study prominent dancers and choreographers who are identified as the foundation of dance in many cultures along with courses in writing, research techniques, and anthropology.
+Dance Historians study and write about the history of dance and its importance to and functions in society.
+Historians conduct research, writes papers, articles and books about dance in different cultures and time periods.
+They also study prominent dancers and choreographers who are identified as the foundation of dance in many cultures along with courses in writing, research techniques, history, notation and anthropology.

 Gaining experience in dance whether as a dancer, choreographer or volunteer in a dance program will prepare you for a future career in dance.
-These experiences will help you to understand dance and to make an informed decision about your choices for a major or minor when you go to college.
-Participating and volunteering with your high school dance group or private dance studio, volunteering with junior high school or elementary school or community dance programs and attending dance clinics and workshops is recommended as a way to provide you with a variety of dance experiences.
+These experiences will help you to make an informed decision about your choices for a major or minor in dance when you go to college.
+Participating and volunteering with your high school dance group or private dance studio, volunteering with middle or elementary school or community dance programs and attending dance clinics and workshops is recommended as a way to provide you with a variety of dance experiences.